 Change up day-to-day tasks.

 Engage your employees by giving them new types of work, encouraging them to challenge themselves by taking on new responsibilities, and trying new strategies to complete daily tasks.
+For instance, Gingr’s dog daycare ideas list shares how pet-care businesses can engage their employees and canine clients with a range of new activities, like:

 - Frisbee toss